amadamombe/rest-assured-maven/README.md

     brew install allure

-Make sure you have surefire plugin in your pox xml and then run your tests as normal - 'mvn clean test' After running the tests then run below command
+Make sure you have surefire plugin in your pom xml and then run your tests as normal - 'mvn clean test' After running the tests then run below command